Fruit Kabobs with Cream Cheese Greek Yogurt Dip

-Delicious appetizer: Christmas Fruit kabobs with Cream cheese Greek yogurt dip!
+Delicious appetizer: Fruit kabobs with Cream cheese Greek yogurt dip!
+They are perfect for the holidays or to share at any gathering.
 Only 2 WeightWatcher Personal Points!

-How to make your cream cheese dip silky smooth
+How to make silky smooth cream cheese dip

 For this recipe we will only be using a few different ingredients and all of them are essential to the dip.
 We will start by melting the cream cheese.
 DO NOT COOK IT!